Ast3roidPotato/p3padPKM/2022-2023 Sophomore/MA276 Intro To Proofs/Textbook Notes/Ch1.md

 1. Give an example of a valid deductive argument (not from the textbook).

 One deductive argument is: If water is below 0 centigrade at STP, it will be frozen.

-There is water below 0 centrigrade at STP, therefore it is frozen.
+There is water below 0 centigrade at STP, therefore it is frozen.

-3. Give an example of an invalid deductive argument (not from the textbook).
+2. Give an example of an invalid deductive argument (not from the textbook).
 Why is this invalid?

+If it is past 10pm, it will be dark outside.
+If it is midnight, then bogyman comes out.

+It is 9pm, therefore, the bogyman comes out.

+The argument is invalid because, even if both premises are true, the conclusion isn't true.

-4. What did you find was the most important point or technique from Section 1.2?
+3. What did you find was the most important point or technique from Section 1.2?
-5. In your own words, what is the difference between a conditional and biconditional statement?
+4. In your own words, what is the difference between a conditional and biconditional statement?
-6. What was the muddiest point?
+5. What was the muddiest point?
 Do you have any unanswered questions?

   **Reading Response 3**